Background and History

 The finest known 1802 half dime is an example that has been graded PCGS AU-55.
 This is followed by single examples graded by PCGS as AU-53 and AU-50.
 The NGC census also shows three examples graded AU-50.
 As is always the case, the figures may be inflated by resubmissions of the same coin.
 Notably, there have been no pieces certified in uncirculated condition by either service.

 Below the AU level, VF-XF pieces remain extremely rare, possibly numbering less than 10.
-Below that, the concentration of coins appear in AG to VG grades, often damaged, cleaned, or with other problems.
+Below that, the balance of coins are found in AG to VG grades, often damaged, cleaned, or with other problems.
 These account for as much as two dozen pieces within the total known population.
 When this issue makes an appearance at auction, it is generally these lower grade or problem pieces that are offered.

 The value of any 1802 half dime is difficult to determine because of infrequent offerings and the impact of the overall eye-appeal and the demand at the time of sale.
 This is true for most United States coins, but it seems to be on the extreme end of the spectrum for this issue.
 One example graded PCGS XF-45 sold for $299,000 at an auction in 2006.
 This was followed three years later by the sale of a different coin carrying the same grade of PCGS XF-45, which sold for the significantly lower price of $195,500.